jlfaucher/executor/sandbox/jlf/delivery/readme.txt

-ooRexx sandbox/jlf for experimental work. http://oorexx.svn.sourceforge.net/viewvc/oorexx/sandbox/jlf/
+﻿ooRexx sandbox/jlf for experimental work. http://oorexx.svn.sourceforge.net/viewvc/oorexx/sandbox/jlf/

+Note :
+This file is encoded in UTF-8, because it contains strings in Greek, Russian, Hebrew and Japanese in the ooRexxTry.rex section.

 =====================================================================================